Information for Scholars and Families

 10th Grade Goals

-Students begin to understand what to look for in a college or university and what admission counselors look for in an applicant:
+Scholars begin to understand what to look for in a college or university and what admissions counselors look for in an applicant:

 - Explore various types of colleges and learn what each has to offer